lingyi-owl/jena_workshop/_episodes/51_alpha_diversity.md

 questions:
 - "What is alpha diversity?"
 - "What common alpha diversity indices are there?"
-- "How to compare alpha diversity between samples"
+- "How to compare alpha diversity between samples?"
 objectives:
 - "Running alpha diversity analysis using phyloseq DivNet."
 - "Interpreting alpha diversity measures."